blab/ncov-phylodynamics/README.md

 {% eq \sigma^2 = \frac{1}{E[R_0]} + \frac{1}{k} + 1, %}
 where {% eqinline E[R_0] %} is the mean number of secondary cases and {% eqinline k %} is the dispersion parameter of secondary cases.
 We assume {% eqinline E[R_0] %} to be between 1.8 and 2.8 following [Wu et al][Wu et al] and others.
-We assume that variance of secondary cases is at most like SARS with superspreading dynamics with {% eqinline k=0.15 %}, but allow for less variance with {% eqinline k=0.30 %}.
+We assume that variance of secondary cases is at most like SARS with superspreading dynamics with {% eqinline k=0.15 %}, but allow for less variance with {% eqinline k=0.30 %} ([Riou and Althaus][Riou and Althaus]).
 Thus, we convert BEAST estimates of {% eqinline N_e \tau %} to point prevalence {% eqinline I %} by following {% eqinline I = N_e \tau \times \sigma^2 / \tau %}.

 We arrive at the following estimate of prevalence through time: